 Gbagbo implementation

 Political and ethnic differences drove the first civil war Côte d'Ivoire experienced between 2002 and 2007.
 It produced an agreement on power-sharing between rebel troops and the government.
-France enlisted soldiers from the Foreign Legion during the colonial era to keep control over her colonies, notably Côte d'Ivoire.
+France enlisted soldiers from the Foreign Legion during the colonial era to keep control over its colonies, notably Côte d'Ivoire.

-Starting in 2010 following a contested presidential election between Laurent Gbagbo and Alassane Ouattara, Côte d'Ivoire entered into its second civil war.
+Starting in 2010, following a contested presidential election between Laurent Gbagbo and Alassane Ouattara, Côte d'Ivoire entered into its second civil war.
 With UN peacekeepers supporting Ouattara's forces in capturing Gbagbo and thereby ending the fight, it continued for months and claimed thousands of lives before Ouattara's troops.
 Since taking office in 2011, Alassane Ouattara has concentrated on reconstructing the nation's economy and advancing peace between many ethnic groupings.
 Still, political unrest and periodic violent upheavals persist in some areas.
 Alassane Ouattara choose Daniel Kablan Duncan as prime minister of Côte d'Ivoire in 2012.
 Duncan led economic growth and managed public debt and a teachers' strike.

 Ouattara administration